 Use your Resources – We found that as soon as you say “wedding” all kinds of people come out of the woodwork and ask if you need any help.
 Take people up on their offer if they are willing to do whatever the bride says.
 If you think they will be offended if she vetoes their idea, then move on to the next friend.

 We were told not to scrimp on the photographer or DJ.
-I would also add caterer to that list too.
+I would also add caterer to that list.
 Those were the places where we spent our money.
-If you have a DJ that fumbles around and mispronounces names or doesn’t know how to keep a wedding moving along, your guests will notice.
-If your pictures are terrible, you will all remember that for years to come every time you look at the pictures.
+If your DJ fumbles around and mispronounces names or doesn’t know how to keep a wedding moving along, your guests will notice.
+If your pictures are terrible, you will remember that for years every time you look at the pictures.
 And if your food is cold or tastes bad, your guest will remember that for a long time.

 I hope these frugal wedding tips were helpful.
 Plan well and enjoy the day when it comes!